Kahle21/CCMP200CapstoneKahle/README.md

 9. Testing & Validation
 9.1 Unit-Level Test (Lambda)

-Use the Lambda console with the example test event.
+Use the Lambda console with the sample test event.

 Confirm: